Rite of Christian Initiation for Adults (RCIA)

 - Initiation.
 The culmination of the whole process!
 You’re received into the Church during the Easter Vigil Mass, where you’ll receive the sacraments of initiation: baptism, confirmation, and Eucharist.
 (If you’ve already been baptized, you won’t be baptized again.)

 - Period of Mystagogy.
 (Mystagogy = Interpretation of Mystery.)
-After reception into the Church at Easter, this period lets you reflect and learn more about the mysteries of the Mass and the Sacraments.
+After reception into the Church at Easter, this period lets you reflect and learn more about the mysteries of the Mass, the Sacraments, and participation in God's call for you.
 You become a disciple of Christ!

 RCIA Inquiry Registration Form: Click Here